 June 18, 2013 - Afghan National Security Forces formally take over combat operations.

 May 27, 2014 - President Obama announces that the United States combat mission in Afghanistan will end in December 2014.

 September 30, 2014 - The United States and Afghanistan sign a joint security agreement that will allow U.S. troops to stay in Afghanistan beyond the previous December deadline to withdraw.

-December 28, 2014 - After thirteen years, the United States and NATO end their combat mission with Afghanistan.
-In a official ceremony, the commander of the International Security Assistance Force officially marks the end of coalition combat in Afghanistan by rolling up the ISAF flag.
+December 28, 2014 - After 13 years, the United States and NATO end their combat mission with Afghanistan.
+In an official ceremony, the commander of the International Security Assistance Force officially marks the end of coalition combat in Afghanistan by rolling up the ISAF flag.